Conditions We Treat

 The Bonati Spine Procedures offer an array of surgical techniques to treat spondylolisthesis, which may include:

-• A laminotomy/laminectomy , which is a decompression surgery for spinal stenosis and involves making an opening in the lamina to relieve pressure on the affected area and allow the nerve roots room to heal.
+• A laminotomy/laminectomy, which is a decompression surgery for spinal stenosis and involves making an opening in the lamina to relieve pressure on the affected area and allow the nerve roots room to heal.
 This procedure is often utilized in order to give the surgeon the proper space to perform a foraminotomy/foraminectomy.

-• A foraminectomy/foraminotomy, which is a decompression surgery, performed in order to increases the space of the foramen and hollow out the passageway where the nerve roots exit the spinal canal.
+• A foraminectomy/foraminotomy, which is a decompression surgery, performed in order to increase the space of the foramen and hollow out the passageway where the nerve roots exit the spinal canal.
 The procedure involves the removal of bone or tissue that obstructs the neuroforamen and compresses the nerve roots leading to inflammation and radiating pain.
 During this procedure, the surgeons utilize specialized instrumentations to decompress the nerve roots as they exit through the foramen.

 • A discectomy, which involves the removal of a portion of the intervertebral disc that is putting pressure on the spinal cord or radiating nerves.
 A discectomy may be performed as part of the treatment for spondylolisthesis if the disc at the affected level is herniated.